 Equity-centered design is the practice of purposefully involving minoritized communities throughout a design process with the goal of allowing their voice to directly affect how the solution will address the inequity at hand.
 Equitable design acknowledges that equity doesn’t happen by chance but with intent and focus.

-Equity-centered design is a broad practice applicable to all kinds of institutional environments, but it lends itself well to education and learning and so has applications for instructional design.
+While it is a broad practice applicable to all kinds of institutional environments, equity-centered design lends itself well to education and learning and so has applications for instructional design.

 Equity-centered design draws on some core component concepts:

 - Equity generally refers to creating opportunities for equal access and success among minoritized populations by providing them with specific, targeted resources.

 - Anti-racism is the active process of identifying and eliminating racism by changing systems, organizational structures, policies, practices, and attitudes so that power is redistributed and shared equitably.

 - Human-centered design is an approach to problem solving that develops solutions through a strong, consistent focus on the human perspective by empathizing with the end user.

 Human-centered design is an important concept in instructional design in higher education since it centers on the student experience.
 However, it has some potential shortcomings.

 For example, though empathy is essential in human-centered design, a curriculum designed with empathy for the “average” student is unlikely to be a culturally relevant curriculum if average is assumed to mean white, cisgender, able bodied, neurotypical, heterosexual, and medium- to high-income.

 Also, many solutions intended to engage more Black, Latino, Indigenous, and poverty-affected students can simply reproduce equity gaps if not considered critically.
 For example, student-led project-based learning may end up amplifying existing peer-to-peer dynamics that disadvantage minoritized students.